Lilspartan/Gabir-Rebuild/posts/iracing-liveries-guide.md

 <Image url = "iRacingPaintTutorial18.webp" caption = "Here's our export filename to create the spec map.
 Your ID will be a different number, unless you're me." />
 <Image url = "iRacingPaintTutorial19.webp" caption = "Here's what the autogenerated MIP file looks like on our hard drive." />

 Now let's get a little fancy.
 We're going to duplicate our Gabir Motors decals in our spec map layer, but in a single color so they stand out as a different layer.
-(Do this quickly by putting all your intended art elements in a layer group, use the color select to select everything around the layer, then invert selection and you should have them all trapped.
+(Do this quickly by putting all your intended art elements in a layer group, using the color select to select everything around the layer, then invert selection and you should have them all trapped.
 We're filling ours in with a guessed value (based on some experience) of about 25 percent metallic and 30 percent rough.
 Putting this layer above all the other stacks ensures no matter what else we do, our Gabir Motors "decals" will stay consistent and true.

 <Image url = "iRacingPaintTutorial20.webp" caption = "Our Gabir Motors logos on the spec map, in a lovely shade of pea green.
 Make sure they line up EXACTLY with your paint-layer decals or things can get wonky." />

 Next, we get a little nuts with our hexagon base layer.
 Mess with values, trying selecting and deleting stuff; we made the centers of our hexes much more green (towards a satin/matte value on the roughness scale) while making the "outline" a purer red.
-The end result starts to really pop, and you can see how having the Gabir Motors logos on top of everything because they're on their own separate layer ("Decals" in the top of the layers stack).
+The end result starts to really pop, and you can see how having the Gabir Motors logos on top of everything because they're on their own separate layer ("Decals" at the top of the layers stack).

 <Image url = "iRacingPaintTutorial21.webp" caption = "" />
 <Image url = "iRacingPaintTutorial22.webp" caption = "With some spec map value variations applied to the existing hexagon pattern baselayer, we get a lot more visual bang from the same underlying paint layer." />